prefix-dev/pixi/docs/features/pytorch.md

 ```
 This error occurs when the ABI tag of the Python version doesn't match the wheels available on PyPI.
 Fix this by lowering the `requires-python` or `python` dependency.
-At the time of writing Python 3.13 is not supported by PyTorch wheels yet.
+At the time of writing Python 3.13 is not supported by many PyTorch-dependent wheels yet.